On Nonlinear Bosonic Coherent States: Introduction

-In the present paper the focus is on the $k$-boson and single-boson nonlinear coherent states (NLCS) which can be realized experimentally by means of trapped ions interacting with driving electromagnetic fields, as reported in references \cite{MATOS1} and \cite{BAAN1}, respectively.
-Due to their mathematical structure these states are affected, for specific values of the Lamb-Dicke parameter, by singularity problems which do not appear to have been tackled systematically so far.
-The paper is organized as follows: in section 2 the Hamiltonian of a ion trap driven by two lasers is illustrated, while the construction of the corresponding $k$-boson NLCS is reported in section 3 resorting to standard tools of quantum optics, i.e., the interaction representation and the rotating wave approximation (RWA).
-Sections 4 and 5 are devoted to the special case of the single-boson NLCS.
-The relaxing of the RWA in order to remove the singularity problems is discussed in section 6.\\
+The paper is organized as follows: the Hamiltonian of a trapped ion driven by two lasers is illustrated in Section 2, while in Section 3 it is shown how the $k$-boson NLCS are obtained resorting to standard tools of quantum optics, i.e., the interaction representation and the rotating wave approximation (RWA).
+Section 4 is devoted to the particular case of the single-boson NLCS, whose expansion in terms of Fock states is utilized in Section 5 to investigate the coherence and minimum-uncertainty properties in the singularity regions of the deformation function.